homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 The conductor, taking his ticket, informed him that he was going in the wrong direction for Ann Arbor and advised him to get off at Niles and catch the next train east.
 John took the advice, but left his hand-bag and suitcase on the Chicago train.
 As he had also lost his trunk check, it was some days before he really got settled.

 We will be brief about his one year in college.
 It was terribly hard to escape a complete flunk.
 It was harder to live alone.
-He never remem- bered to send out laundry until there was noth- ing left to wear.
-He was never able to con- centrate on what went on in the classroom and never listened to a lecture.
+He never remembered to send out laundry until there was nothing left to wear.
+He was never able to concentrate on what went on in the classroom and never listened to a lecture.
 One day he wore one black shoe and one tan shoe, and four or five of his classmates followed him across the campus, reciting:

 > "Diddle-diddle dumpling, my son Jack;
 >